FlyingKiwiBird/AioCron/readme.md

-# AioCron
+# CoroCron

-AioCron is a cron like scheduler for python functions.
+CoroCron is a cron like scheduler for python functions.
 It uses asyncio to asynchronously start jobs at the specified schedule.
 The jobs are run using multiprocessing so that they will not interupt the main process.

 ## Usage